mikel-k-khui/Stacks-and-Call-Stack/README.md

 ![Asynchronous call](https://miro.medium.com/max/808/1*TozSrkk92l8ho6d8JxqF_w.gif)

 # Conclusion
 "**Stack**" (click [here][f] for another fun example) can mean multiple things.
-This article walked through the concept of stack with some introductory explanation on it's application in computation and software (e.g. Call stack).
-An example to implement it in Javascript was given (e.g. arrayStack).
+This article walked through the concept of stack with general explanations on it's application in computation science and software (e.g. Call stack).
+An example to implement it in Javascript was provide (e.g. arrayStack).
 Stack was one of the key concepts leading to explosive growth in computational power which enabled rapid commercialization of computational products.
 It is still highly relevant in today’s world.

 ## Corrections
 Please leave any error corrections, constructive feedback, and/or recommendations in the comments.